BasvanH/habpanel-widget-openweathermap/README.md

 # OpenWeatherMap widget for HABPanel (OpenHAB)

-## fork by karstenatgit
-Added detailed 3-hourly forecast for the next 2 days

 ## Upgrading
 If you are upgrading, please download and import the new **[Local Weather - OpenWeatherMap.widget.json](https://github.com/BasvanH/habpanel-widget-openweathermap/blob/master/Local%20Weather%20-%20OpenWeatherMap.widget.json)** and update your items file with the new items **[owm-widget.items](https://github.com/BasvanH/habpanel-widget-openweathermap/blob/master/owm-widget.items)**.